Inference in Linear Dyadic Data Models with Network Spillovers: Introduction

 Finally, we illustrate the extent to which neglecting network spillovers with dyadic data may bias inference results.
-Beyond the Monte Carlo simulations described above, we revisit the application in \citet{Harmon_et_al-2019} of voting in the European Parliament.
+Beyond Monte Carlo simulations, we revisit the application in \citet{Harmon_et_al-2019} of voting in the European Parliament.
 The authors study whether random seating arrangements (based on naming conventions) induce neighboring politicians to agree with one another in policy votes.
 The outcome, whether politicians $i$ and $j$ vote the same way on a policy, is dyadic in nature.
 However, $i$ and $j$'s votes may be positively correlated even if they are not neighbors: for instance, $i$ and $j$ may sit on either side of common neighbors $k$ and $l$, who influence them both, and this seating arrangement is observed.
 This chain of influences is sufficient to induce strong positive correlation across non-dyads.
-We show that neglecting such higher order spillovers has significant empirical consequences: their estimated variance using \citet{Aronow_et_al-2015} is roughly $22\%$ smaller than using our consistent estimator accounting for such spillovers; while the estimate based on the Eicker-Huber-White estimator ignoring spillovers is approximately 73\% smaller than our proposal.
+We show that neglecting such higher order spillovers has significant empirical consequences: their estimated variance using the estimator in \citet{Aronow_et_al-2015} is roughly $22\%$ smaller than using our consistent estimator accounting for such spillovers; while the estimate based on the Eicker-Huber-White estimator ignoring spillovers is approximately 73\% smaller than our proposal, consistent with the arguments of \cite{pinto}.